CppTrim/CppTrimProposal/README.md

 # C++ Trim

-This repository is for work by various people to create a proposal for a set of trim functions for the C++ standard library.
+This repository is for work by various people to create a proposal for a (set of) trim function(s) for the C++ standard library.
+This repository has the working document and a reference implementation.

 ## Getting Involved